otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 Receiver's instance tag (INT)
   The instance tag of the intended recipient.

-N (INT)
+L (INT)
-  The number of ensembles
+  The number of prekey ensembles

 Ensembles (DATA)
-  The ensembles.
+  The concatenated prekey ensembles.
 Each ensemble is encoded as:

    User Profile (USER-PROF)
    A Prekey Profile (PREKEY-PROF)
    Prekey message
-      Prekey messages are encoded as specified in OTR.
+      Prekey messages are encoded as specified in OTRv4 specification, section 'Prekey message'.
 ```

 ### No Prekey-Messages on Storage Message